holla22/weather_api/README.md

 ## About this project

 This was written in flask, it's a simple API wrapper project.
+PS: remember to pip install the requirements.txt file.

 The main code for the wrapper I have written in a Class inside weather_api.py all avg, max, min, mean, and median calculations is done on the 5 day forcast section only.